wlwhsxz/footaku/README.md

-Hi, This is my Footaku Project. add some scripts to test github actions
+Hi, This is my Footaku Project. add some scripts to test github actions.